ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 <?php

 $areWeHavingFun = true //boolean value is true
-$areWeReally = ‘false’ //not a boolean, this is a string
+$areWeReally = 'false' //not a boolean, this is a string

 ?>
 ```